geraldmaboshe/geraldmaboshe/README.md

 - 👯 I’m looking to collaborate on impactful projects in the AI space
 - 🤔 I’m looking for Open Source projects leveraging Go
 - 💬 Ask me about anything tech
-- ♟️ I love to play chess in my free time
+- ♟️ I love to spend time with my daughter & play chess in my free time
 - 📫 Shoot me a message at maboshegerald1@gmail.com

 ## 🛠️ Technologies & Tools